Kian Lawley: Early life

 Kian Lawley was born on September 2, 1995, in Sioux City, Iowa.
 He has Polish, Irish and German heritage.
 At a young age, his family moved to San Clemente, California.

 Career

-YouTube career
+2010–2015: Early YouTube career

 Lawley launched his first channel in 2010, under the name Superkian13.
 Lawley also had a collaborative channel with Sam Pottorff in 2011, named KianSam13.
 In 2012, Lawley started a collaborative channel Our2ndLife (commonly known as O2L) along with JC Caylen, Ricky Dillon, Trevi Moran, Connor Franta, and Sam Pottorff.
-The channel grew to over 2.8 million subscribers and in 2014 the group headlined a 19-city tour but they later separated in December 2014.
+The channel grew to over 2.8 million subscribers, and in 2014 the group headlined a 19-city tour, but they later separated, in December 2014.
 Lawley and Caylen launched their collaborative channel KianAndJc in January 2015.
 At the 2015 Teen Choice Awards, Lawley won the award for Choice YouTuber.
-Lawley and Caylen have taken a shift on their channel with more significant productions.
-In July 2019, they premiered their new Big Brother-style series The Reality House which features a group of YouTubers in a house competing to win $25,000.
-The series did extremely well, gaining over 25 million views collectively across all ten episodes and a second season began filming in November 2019.
-The second season premiered in January 2020 and included more elaborate challenges and an increased prize of $50,000.
-The second season was also a success online with the first two seasons gaining nearly a million views per episode.
-A third season is pending.